Tower of David: Mamluk and Ottoman citadel

-During World War I, British forces under General Edmund Allenby captured Jerusalem.
-General Allenby formally proclaimed the event standing on a platform at the outer eastern gate of the citadel.
+During World War I, British forces under General Edmund Allenby successfully captured Jerusalem.
+Allenby formally proclaimed the event standing on a platform at the outer eastern gate of the citadel.

 British and Jordanian periods

-During the period of British rule (1917–1948), the High Commissioner established the Pro-Jerusalem Society to protect the city's cultural heritage.
+During the period of British rule (1917–1948), the High Commissioner for Palestine established the Pro-Jerusalem Society to protect the city's cultural heritage.
 This organisation cleaned and renovated the citadel and reopened it to the public as a venue for concerts, benefit events and exhibitions by local artists.
 In the 1930s, a museum of Palestinian folklore was opened in the citadel, displaying traditional crafts and clothing.

 Following the 1948 Arab–Israeli War, the Arab Legion captured Jerusalem and converted the citadel back to its historical role as a military position, as it commanded a dominant view across the armistice line into Jewish Jerusalem.
 It would keep this role until 1967.

 Tower of David Museum

 Since the Six-Day War in 1967, the citadel's cultural role was revived.

 The Tower of David Museum of the History of Jerusalem was opened in 1989 by the Jerusalem Foundation.
 Located in a series of chambers in the original citadel, the museum includes a courtyard which contains archeological remains dating back 2,700 years.

 The exhibits depict 4,000 years of Jerusalem's history, from its beginnings as a Canaanite city to modern times.
-Using maps, videotapes, holograms, drawings and models, the exhibit rooms each depict Jerusalem under its various rulers.
+Using maps, videos, holograms, drawings and models, the exhibit rooms each depict Jerusalem under its various rulers.
 Visitors may also ascend to the ramparts, which command a 360-degree view of the Old City and New City of Jerusalem.

 As of 2002, the Jerusalem Foundation reported that over 3.5 million visitors had toured the museum.